PyPSA/pypsa-eur/doc/supply_demand.rst

 The primary route of steelmaking implies large process emissions of 0.22 t $_{CO_2}$ /t of steel, amounting to 7% of global greenhouse gas emissions `(Vogl et. al) <https://doi.org/10.1016/j.joule.2021.09.007>`_.

 In the secondary route, electric arc furnaces are used to melt scrap metal.
-This limits the CO $_2$ emissions to the burning of graphite electrodes `(Friedrichsen et. al) <https://www.umweltbundesamt.de/en/publikationen/comparative-analysis-of-options-potential-for>`_, and reduces process emissions to 0.03 t $_{CO_2}$ /t of steel.
+This limits the $CO_2$ emissions to the burning of graphite electrodes `(Friedrichsen et. al) <https://www.umweltbundesamt.de/en/publikationen/comparative-analysis-of-options-potential-for>`_, and reduces process emissions to 0.03 t $_{CO_2}$ /t of steel.

 We assume that the primary route can be replaced by a third route in 2050, using direct reduced iron (DRI) and subsequent processing in an EAF.